shabin5785/react-notes/Notes_3.md

 - By using useEffect Hook, you tell React that your component needs to do something after render, including first render.
 So it can replace both compoentDidMount and ComponentDidupdate.

+- Every effect may return a function that cleans up after it.